 - Mitigation: Mitigate the attack’s effects on the targeted environment.

 - Wrap-up: Document the incident’s details, discuss lessons learned, and adjust plans and defenses.

 This cheat sheet incorporates insights from Daniel Fairchild, Chris Lemieux, Peter McLaughlin, Jose Nazario, Donald Smith, Jim Tuttle, and Lenny Zeltser.
 It was compiled by Lenny Zeltser, and is distributed according to the Creative Commons v3 “Attribution” License.
-File version 1.3.
-If you have suggestions for improving this cheat sheet, please let me know.
+File version 1.31.
 Take a look at my other security cheat sheets.